From Fashion People to the Runway, All Signs Indicate This Elegant Colour Will Be a Huge 2025 Trend

-I'm a sucker for a new-season colour trend and I noticed a particularly pretty one proliferate runway shows throughout the spring/summer 2025 collections this month.
-Nodding to the looks that will grasp our affections next year, the runways have declared that dusty rose is the pleasing pink shade to have on our agendas for spring 2025.
+I'm a sucker for a new-season colour trend, and I noticed a particularly pretty one proliferate the S/S 25 runway shows this month.
+An early indicator of the looks that will grasp our affections next year, designers declared that dusty rose is the pleasing pink shade to have on our agendas for spring 2025.

 Model wears dusty rose on the Buci runway.